satkalra/FinAgent/README.md

 - **Company Information** - Sector, industry, executives, headquarters
 - **Financial Ratios** - P/E, ROE, ROA, profit margins, debt-to-equity
 - **Investment Calculations** - Compound interest, future value projections
+- **Historical Returns** - Calculate what past investments would be worth today

 **Example Queries:**
 - *"What's Apple's current stock price?"*
 - *"Compare AAPL and MSFT financial ratios"*
-- *"If I invest $10,000 at 7% for 20 years, what will I have?"*
-- *"Get Tesla's stock price and company information"* (multi-tool)
+- *"Get Tesla's stock price and company information"*
+- *"If I invested $10,000 in Apple 3 years ago, what would it be worth today?"*
+- *"What blue chip should I invest in today and why?"*

 ### 🧪 Agent Evaluation
 Test your agent's performance with CSV datasets: